 There are several possible causes of biting in cats, it depends entirely on the situation at the time.
 Biting is primarily the result of fear and or aggression.
 Some cats, especially young ones may also bite as a form of play.

-It can not be emphasised enough that this behaviour should not be encouraged, and in fact, it should be actively discouraged.
-It may be cute when it’s a little kitten nipping you, but when it’s a full-grown cat, with a much stronger jaw, it’s no longer a laughing matter.
+It can not be emphasised enough that this behaviour should not be encouraged.
+It might be cute when a little kitten nipping you, but when it’s a full-grown cat.

 It should also be mentioned that once you have broken apart a cat fight, your cat(s) are likely to be agitated for quite some time afterward.
 It is a good idea to maintain some distance between you and your cat(s) until they have had sufficient time to calm down.

-During a seizure: A commonly held belief is that a cat having a seizure is at risk of swallowing its tongue and well-meaning pet owners have been accidentally bitten by sticking a finger in the mouth to stop this happening.
+Many pet owners think cats having a seizure are at risk of swallowing their tongue.
+Well-meaning pet owners have been accidentally bitten by sticking a finger in the mouth to stop this happening.
 A cat will not bite its tongue during a seizure and for your own sake, keep fingers away from a cat having a seizure.

 How to stop a cat biting: